AndresParraSilva/NYC-Trip/README.md

     Explore Grand Central Terminal and stop by the New York Public Library.
     Enjoy a quiet dinner at a French bistro like Balthazar.
+    Take the East River Tramway for unique skyline views.